Ergonomic desk setup for flexible working

 There is a solid business reason for establishing an ergonomics program that is proactive and viewed as a strategic continuous improvement process that makes a positive impact on the entire business.
 In the UK alone, musculoskeletal disorders account for 27.8 million working days lost: one fifth of all absences are related to MSDs, especially back problems.

 Assessments for remote and onsite employees involve two lines of approach: reactive – treating someone with an existing problem and proactive – identifying factors that could lead to a health problem.
 Poor posture, for instance, is a major cause of neck and back pain and repetitive strain injury can and will limit a person’s quality of life and ability to do their job.
 If you’re in pain for more than three months, there is the potential for psychological impact that will affect your recovery, according to the HR director.

 In order to get ahead of these potentially costly pitfalls, the best option is to train employees and raise awareness.
-At Sponge, we have prepared a downloadable checklist that can help you establish where your employees are when it comes to setting up their home workstations.
 We have an off-the-shelf course ready to support your immediate needs for remote learning on Display Screen Equipment, as well as years of experience in designing bespoke elearning modules in workplace ergonomics for world leading brands and multinational companies.

 In nature, both the fallout and the aftershocks are inevitable, and for the most part, not preventable.
 But in the world of office working, we can exercise some control over them.
 Prevention is always better than cure, and it pays dividends in the long term to incorporate the workplace ergonomics strategies to strengthen your workforce’s resilience, through training them to overcome potential physical pitfalls.
 Contact us to see how we can support you in developing your employees.
 The companies that mitigate these risks will be the ones getting ahead of the competition in a year’s time.